Azure/fta-postmigrationtasks/README.md

+# Important

+With the disbanding of the FastTrack for Azure program, this repository is being moved to an archive state and will no longer be maintained.

 # Post-Migration Tasks for Azure

 This repository provides a comprehensive guide on essential post-migration tasks after migrating to Azure.
 It offers vital insights into ensuring the security, resilience, and optimal performance of your migrated resources.